jwt27/djgpp-cvs/demos/hello_asm/README.md

-# Hello World demo
+# Hello ASM demo

-This demo shows the basic concepts of dj64 tool-chain.
+This demo shows the use of an asm code in dj64-enabled projects.
 Namely, the calls between C and asm code in both directions, touching asm variables from C, and so on.